 BRF-WWTP ENR Upgrade Status

 Onsite Disposal Systems Fund: Effective July 1, 2012 a $60 annual fee is collected from each user served by an onsite system.
 The total estimated program income is $27 million per year.
 Sixty percent of these funds are used for septic system upgrades and the remaining 40 percent are used for cover crops.
 There are 420,000 onsite systems in Maryland.
 With priority given to failing septic systems in Critical Areas, funds can be provided for upgrades of existing systems to best available technology for nitrogen removal or for the marginal cost of using best available technology instead of conventional technology.

-Clean Water Commerce Act: The Clean Water Commerce Act (CWCA) passed by the Maryland General Assembly during the
+NEW DEADLINE Clean Water Commerce Act: The Clean Water Commerce Act (CWCA) passed by the Maryland General Assembly during the

 2017 Session (SB314/HB417) expanded the uses of the Bay Restoration Fund to include the

 costs associated with the purchase of cost-effective nitrogen, phosphorus, or sediment load

 reductions in support of the State’s efforts to restore the health of the Chesapeake Bay, not to